silverwind/droppy/README.md

 # droppy [![](https://img.shields.io/npm/v/droppy.svg)](https://www.npmjs.org/package/droppy) [![](https://img.shields.io/badge/licence-bsd-blue.svg)](https://raw.githubusercontent.com/silverwind/droppy/master/LICENSE) [![](http://img.shields.io/npm/dm/droppy.svg)](https://www.npmjs.org/package/droppy)

 `droppy` is a self-hosted file storage server with an interface similar to desktop file managers and has capabilites to edit files as well as view media directly in the browser.
-It focuses on performance and intuitive usage.
-To provide low-overhead realtime updates, most communication is done through WebSockets.
+It is especially well suited to be ran on low-end hardware like the Raspberry Pi.

 ### Features (try the <a target="_blank" href="https://droppy.silverwind.io">demo</a>)
 * Fully responsive HTML5 interface